sanctuuary/APE_UseCases/README.md

     java -jar APE-<version>.jar [path_to_ape.config_file]

+#### Note:
 If you want to be able to run the executable shell scipts of the demo examples, GMT set of tools needs to be installed . http://gmt.soest.hawaii.edu/projects/gmt/wiki/Installing

-#### Note:
-Errors regarding SLF4J will not affect the synthesis execution and can be ignored.
-The same goes for possible warnings.

 ------------

 ### APE API

-The library support API usage as well, and the corresponding documentation is provided in "APE-<version>-sources.jar".
+The library support API usage as well, and the corresponding documentation is provided in "APE-\<version>-sources.jar" and in [javadoc repository](https://javadoc.io/doc/io.github.sanctuuary/APE/latest/nl/uu/cs/ape/sat/APE.html).

 ------------